This is Kerri, Jean-Francois's wife, the 25-year long vegetarian, well, now an omnivore.

 With many good wishes,

-Here is the storey of why I came back to the farm to care for animals and to eat with reverence.
+Here is the story of why I came back to the farm to care for animals and to eat with reverence.